sarathyweb/books/README.md

 # My Reading List

+- [ ] NSPIRED: How to Create Tech Products Customers Love
 - [ ] The Art of Thinking Clearly: Better Thinking, Better Decisions
 - [ ] Slight Edge
 - [ ] Zero to Sold